hkrobotics/mausam/README.md

 # Mausam

-A Weather app inspired by Material Design 3.0 made using ReactJS and OpenWeatherMap API.
+This is a Weather app inspired by Material Design 3.0 and made using ReactJS and OpenWeatherMap API.
+The app uses React for the front-end, MUI for the Material UI design, and OpenWeatherMap API to fetch weather data.
+The app also uses the Geolocation API to get the user's current location.

 ## Screenshots